Skip to main content

 2026 Requirements Verified

-Kentucky has no general contractor state license or bond.
+Kentucky has no general contractor state license or bond -- a fact that surprises many surety bond applicants.
 State-level bonds apply only to specialty trades: wrecking contractors need $10,000-$25,000 through DHBC, and highway encroachment work requires a $50,000 Transportation Cabinet bond.
 Louisville, Lexington, and other cities set their own local requirements.

 $100+